 Most timeshare scams involve asking for upfront fees.
 The scam companies do this to ensure they get paid before you find out that they have no intention of fulfilling their end of the deal.

-Once the scam companies get their money they either disappear and you never hear from them again, or they keep scamming you continually as long as they can such as advertising your timeshare listing to other sellers rather than actual buyers and take your money for a long period of time.
+Once the timeshare scams are finished and the companies get their money they either disappear and you never hear from them again, or they keep scamming you continually as long as they can such as advertising your listing to other sellers rather than actual buyers and take your money for a long period of time.